desruisseaux/GeoTools-archive/gt/README.txt

 For this release the following modules comprise the geotools library:
 @REQUIRED@

-The following modules comprise the plug-ins and extensions:
+The following modules comprise the plug-ins,extensions, and demos:
 @PLUGIN@
 @EXTENTION@
 @DEMO@

+The following modules comprise the unsupported modules:
+@UNSUPPORTED@

 These optional jars typically provide support for specific data formats or sources, or provide specific additional functionality.